mindbirth/snap-services/README.md

 1. Abuse of the AlarmManager to launch Services to run immediately.
 2. Abuse of the JobScheduler to launch "jobs" to run immediately.
-3. Use bounded Services (if you do this at all)
+3. Use bounded Services (if this is feasible at all)
 4. Refactor your entire logic to start using specific components, with very limited abstraction and re-usability, in order to be able to run stuff in background whenever you need.
 5. Use foreground services.